-The interscholastic athletic program at The Epiphany School of Global Studies is intended to enrich the lives of all scholar-athletes and the entire school community by promoting the values of bountiful teamwork, honorable competition, steadfast discipline, and joyful sportsmanship.
+The interscholastic athletic program at The Epiphany School of Global Studies (hereafter, "Epiphany") is intended to enrich the lives of all scholar-athletes and the entire school community by promoting the values of bountiful teamwork, honorable competition, steadfast discipline, and joyful sportsmanship.
 Our scholar-athletes will develop the skills that are necessary to excel in their sport and in life.
-They represent The Epiphany School of Global Studies, their teammates, their families, and themselves with the highest levels of character and integrity.
+They represent their school, their teammates, their families, and themselves with the highest levels of character and integrity.

-The Athletic Handbook is meant to complement the guidelines and rules set forth in The Epiphany School of Global Studies various divisional and parent handbooks, especially those regarding athletics.
-If there is an inconsistency between the Interscholastic Athletic Handbook and the School Handbook, the school administration reserves the right to determine the most appropriate outcome.
+The Athletic Handbook complements the guidelines and rules set forth in the school's divisional and parent handbooks, especially those regarding athletics.
+All coaches should be provided a Handbook well in advance of the season and be trained/informed of what it means to coach at Epiphany.
+If there is an inconsistency between the Interscholastic Athletic Handbook and the school's Community Handbook, the school administration reserves the right to determine the most appropriate outcome.